dominikwodniok/dualmc/README.md

 Though there are other implementations out there it might still be helpfull to someone.

+Unfortunately, under rare circumstances the original algorithm can create non-manifold meshes.
+See the remarks of the original paper on this problem.
+In chapter 3.3.5 of his book "Isosurfaces: Geometry, Topology, and Algorithms" Rephael Wenger proposed the *manifold* dual marching cubes algorithm as a possible solution, which is also included in this implementation.

 # Requirements
 * C++11
 * No other dependencies

 # Implementation
-The algorithm is implemented in the files `dualmc.h`, `dualmc.tpp`, and `dualmc_table.tpp`.
+The algorithm is implemented in the files `dualmc.h`, `dualmc.tpp`, and `dualmc_tables.tpp`.
 A simple example command-line application which demonstrates basic usage is provided as well.
-An application for generating the dual marching cubes table is implemented in `gentable.cpp`.
+An application for generating the (manifold) dual marching cubes tables is implemented in `apps/gentables`.

 Dual point computation could be improved using Hermite data or at least first derivatives as described in [Dual Contouring of Hermite Data](https://dl.acm.org/citation.cfm?id=566586).